-(c) In the event of a personal financial emergency that necessitates the disbursement of an individual's money to one or more of the individual's creditors before the expiration of three days after an agreement is signed, an individual may waive the right to cancel.
-To waive the right, the individual must send or deliver a signed, dated statement in his or her own words describing the circumstances that necessitate a waiver.
+(c) If a personal financial emergency necessitates the disbursement of an individual's money to one or more of the individual's creditors before the expiration of three days after an agreement is signed, an individual may waive the right to cancel.
+To waive the right, the individual must send or deliver a signed, dated statement in the individual's own words describing the circumstances that necessitate a waiver.
 The waiver must explicitly waive the right to cancel.
 A waiver by means of a standard-form record is void.

 SECTION 21.
 REQUIRED LANGUAGE.
+Unless the administrator, by rule, provides otherwise, the disclosures and documents required by this [act] must be in English.
 If a provider communicates with an individual primarily in a language other than English, the provider must furnish a translation into the other language of the disclosures and documents required by this [act].

 SECTION 22.
-TRUST ACCOUNT.
+TRUST ACCOUNT AND INDEPENDENTLY ADMINISTERED ACCOUNT.